benphamdev/BankingApp/README.md

 ## Usage

-After installation, you can start the application by running `npm start` in the project directory.
+After installation, you can start the application by running `mvn spring-boot:run` in the project directory.
 You will then be able to access the application at `http://localhost:8081`.

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build the application from source.

-## Tests

-To run the tests for the application, use the command `npm test` in the project directory.

 ## License